 --kafka-cluster-name agentic-ai-cluster \

-Log in to the OpenAI platform.
+You will need an OpenAI API key in order to call the model from Confluent Cloud.
 Navigate to the Project API keys page and click Create new secret key.
-Save this key because we will need it later when creating a remote model in Flink.
+Save this key because you will need it later when creating a remote model in Flink.

-To create a Linear API key, click the workspace dropdown at the top left, then Settings.
+You will need a Linear API key in order to call Linear as an MCP-based tool from Confluent Cloud.
+To create a key, click the workspace dropdown at the top left, then Settings.
 Select Security & access in the left-hand navigation, followed by New API key under Personal API keys.
 Give the key a name.
 Under Permissions, select Only select permissions... and then only check the boxes for Read and Write.
 Click Create.
 Save this API key.

 confluent flink shell --compute-pool \